June 1, 2018

 Are There Guided Tours to Figure 8 Pools?

 Yes.
 National Parks has licensed only one tour operator to guide tours down to Figure 8 Pools.
-(We have not personally tried this tour).
-Anyone else saying they can do it for you are not licensed and you run a risk using them.
+(We have not personally tried this tour by Barefoot Downunder).
 Be aware that this guided tour is tide-dependant.
+Tours to Figure 8 Pools operate September – May only, and are closed during June-August.